f5devcentral/f5-big-iq-lab/docs/class5/module10/module10.rst

   :scale: 40%
   :align: center

-10. The ``192.1.0.11`` show location in Massachusetts in the United States.
+10. The IP address ``192.1.0.11`` shows a location in Massachusetts in the United States.

 .. image:: pictures/lab-1-7.png
   :scale: 40%